Melbourne Prize Trust

 AUDITOR Grant Thornton

-John Simpson John is a long standing company director with established interests in education, broadcast media, governance, the arts and social investment.
+John Simpson AM.
+John is a long-standing company director with established interests in education, broadcast media, governance, the arts and social investment.
 He has been a non-executive director of more than 10 organisations including, Shell Australia Limited, ESSSuper (Chairman), the Melbourne Symphony Orchestra and SecondBite (Food Rescue).
 John has been a vigorous advocate for the Melbourne Prize since it commenced.